amanthei/amanthei/README.md

 ## 🧑‍💻 I’m currently...

 - 🏦 Working at Monzo
-- 🕹️ Playing a bunch of No Man's Sky
+- 🕹️ Playing a bunch of Isle of Arrows
-- 📚 Reading Parisian Days by Banine
+- 📚 Reading House of Suns by Alastair Reynolds
-- 🎧 Listening to Cortex
+- 🎧 Listening to The Delta Flyers
 - 🇫🇷 Learning more French in 2024
 - 🐘 Trying to figure out [Mastodon](https://mastodon.social/@xoalexo)